-10 Section 2(a) of Executive Order 13556 establishes CUI as information that requires safeguarding or dissemination controls, pursuant to and consistent with applicable law, regulations and Government-wide policies.
+&lt;sup>10 Section 2(a) of Executive Order 13556 establishes CUI as information that requires safeguarding or dissemination controls, pursuant to and consistent with applicable law, regulations and Government-wide policies.
 See 3 C.F.R. §13556.2(a) (2010).

-11 32 C.F.R. §2002.4(h).
+C.F.R. §2002.4(h).
 The Code of Federal Regulations defines CUI as "information the Government creates or possesses, or that an entity creates or possesses for or on behalf of the Government, that a law, regulation, or Government-wide policy requires or permits an agency to handle using safeguarding or dissemination controls.
 However, CUI does not include classified information ... or information a non-executive branch entity possesses and maintains in its own systems that did not come from, or was not created or possessed by or for, an executive branch agency or an entity acting for an agency.
-Law, regulation, or Government-wide policy may require or permit safeguarding or dissemination controls in three ways: Requiring or permitting agencies to control or protect the information but providing no specific controls, which makes the information CUI Basic; requiring or requiring or permitting agencies to control or protect the information and providing specific controls for doing so, which makes the information CUI Specified; or requiring or permitting agencies to control where the authority does not specify."
+Law, regulation, or Government-wide policy may require or permit safeguarding or dissemination controls in three ways: Requiring or permitting agencies to control or protect the information but providing no specific controls, which makes the information CUI Basic; requiring or permitting agencies to control or protect the information and providing specific controls for doing so, which makes the information CUI Specified, or requiring or permitting agencies to control the information and specifying only some of those controls, which makes the information CUI Specified, but with CUI Basic controls where the authority does not specify."